-Banstead Downs is a mixture of calcareous grassland in mosaic with dense mixed scrub and lowland mixed deciduous woodland (primarily oak canopy heavily influenced by Sycamore).
-Banstead Downs Golf Club manages the majority of the western half of the site, including the greens and fairways alongside the woodland and scrub edging these areas.
-As this land is not managed by Banstead Commons Conservators, it is not covered by this management plan, with the exception of all public rights of way (ProW) and two small areas detailed in Figure 1.
+Banstead Downs is a mixture of calcareous grassland in mosaic with dense mixed scrub and lowland mixed deciduous woodland (primarily Oak and Sycamore canopy).
+Banstead Downs Golf Club manages most of the western half of the site, including the greens and fairways alongside the woodland and scrub edging these areas.
+As this land is not managed by Banstead Commons Conservators, it is not covered by this management plan.
+Common Land legislation and the Metropolitan Commons (Banstead) Supplementary Act and Byelaws still apply on Banstead Downs Golf Course and the Conservators carry out some associated management duties, including the maintenance of noticeboards and Public Right of Ways.